swdevlin/minesweeper/README.md

 . web to create a new game
 . web to toggle a grid
 . web to submit a final board

+# Diary

+Surprised that an array does not have a len method